mihai-tudor/lets-test/README.md

     }
     ```
 3. Generate the ZAP report:
     * first you need to install zap on you machine, just download the [Cross Platform Package](https://github.com/zaproxy/zaproxy/wiki/Downloads).
-This runs with JAVA so make you you also have JAVA installed.
+This runs with JAVA so make sure you also have JAVA installed.
     * to simplify the command line it's best to create an env variable in you system that points to the ZAP installation folder something like: $ZAP_PATH
-    * now go you your project root and run ZAP like this: (replace -quickurl with your application homepage)
+    * now go to your project root and run ZAP like this: (replace localhost:8080 with your application homepage)
     ```bash
     java -jar $ZAP_PATH/zap-2.7.0.jar -cmd -installdir $ZAP_PATH -quickurl http://localhost:8080 -quickout $PWD/zap-report.xml
     ```
-4. So step 3 will generate an zap-report.xml file in the root of you project.
+4. So step 3 will generate a zap-report.xml file in the root of you project.
     To see if the zap report contains the same number of alerts that you expect, hopefully 0, run:
     ```bash
     DEVICE=mobile npx lets-run-zap